top of page

 Habitat: Greenspaces throughout Philadelphia in migration

-Description: A small active bird, in spring males mostly gray, black and white with yellow patches on either side of chest, on the base of tail, and on top of head.
+Description: A small active bird, in spring, males primarily gray, black, and white with yellow patches on either side of the chest, on the base of the tail, and on top of the head.
 White throat, black mask, black patch across top of belly, and black-streaked sides.
-Patterns of females and of autumn males very much muted.
+Patterns of females and autumn males are very much muted.

 yellowwarbler_edited.jpg